pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 #### Lock acquisition and release

-The Null lock has the acquireLock() and releaseLock() methods.
-These methods can be called in the same manner as they are called by the MemoryLock class.
-The only difference is that they actually don't acquire or release any lock but only simulate these operations.
+The Null lock class does possess the acquireLock() and releaseLock() methods, which can be called in the same manner as they were called for the MemoryLock class.
+The only difference is that they don’t actually acquire or release any locks, but only simulate these operations.

 #### Example

 The following example replaces the MemoryLock used in the previous example with a NullLock.
-Thus, the locking is only simulated and doesn't affect any part of the program.
+Thus, the locking is only simulated and will not actually prevent simultaneous reading of and/or writing to shared memory.

 {{< tabsection >}}
   {{< include "./__code9_node.md" >}}